Website Audit: Cleaning Up Your Content Before a Redesign

 - Tools That Can Help You Conduct a Successful Content Audit

-This is the second in a multi-part series of white papers to help initiate, plan, and launch a successful website redesign.
+Website Audit: Cleaning Up Your Content Before a Redesign is the second in a multi-part series of white papers to help institutions in higher education initiate, plan, and launch a comprehensive website redesign.